sizief/pomodoro/README.md

 ### Deploy and run

-This project is setup on hotelhub server.
-Under the `/var/www/pomodoro`.
-It is hosted by Nginx and the config fot that is in `/etc/nginx/sites-available/flightnow.[i.r]`.
+This project is setup on vpn server.
+Under the `/var/www/flightnow/pomodoro`.
+It is hosted by Nginx and the config fot that is in `/etc/nginx/sites-available/flightnow.[i.r]`
 To restart Nginx: `sudo systemctl restart nginx`.
 For more info check [this post](https://www.digitalocean.com/community/tutorials/how-to-set-up-nginx-server-blocks-virtual-hosts-on-ubuntu-16-04).
 Run `npm run build` to build.

 --